Abelian motives and Shimura varieties in nonzero characteristic: Preliminaries

+\begin{plain} Let $k$ be an algebraically closed field.
+For abelian varieties, the equivalence relation on Lefschetz classes defined by any Weil cohomology theory coincides with that defined by numerical equivalence (\cite{milne1999a} , 5.3).
+In particular, it is independent of the Weil cohomology theory, and so we set

+when $A$ is an abelian variety.
+If $f\colon A\rightarrow B$ is a morphism of abelian varieties (as varieties) then $f^{\ast}$ and $f_{\ast}$ preserve Lefschetz classes (ibid.
+5.5).
+This allows us to define $\LMot(k)$ to be the category based on the abelian varieties over $k$ using the Lefschetz classes as correspondences.
 It is a semisimple tannakian category over $\mathbb{Q}$ through which the Weil cohomologies factor. \end{plain}

-\begin{plain} Let $H$ be a Weil cohomology theory and $\omega_{H}$ the fibre functor on $\LMot(k)$ it defines.
-For $A$ an abelian variety, $\langle A\rangle^{\otimes}$ denotes the tannakian subcategory of $\LMot(k)$ generated by $A$ and the zero-dimensional varieties.
+\begin{plain} Let $H$ be a Weil cohomology theory with coefficient field $Q$, and let $\omega_{H}$ be the fibre functor on $\LMot(k)$ it defines.
+For $A$ an abelian variety, $\langle hA\rangle^{\otimes}$ denotes the tannakian subcategory of $\LMot(k)$ generated by $hA$.
 Define the \emph{Lefschetz group} of $A$ by